dclatzen/latzen_week1_assignment_dropbox/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories (note: the tabs do have labels like "Files" "Settings" etc. I couldn't figure out how to get them into the licecap frame):

 ![Video Walkthrough](latzen_week1_assignment_dropbox.gif)